IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 The following example invokes the Yahoo Weather service to get the current conditions at a specific location.

-Again, use your editor of choice to create a file called `weather.js` with the following content (snippet 04): var request = require("request");
+Again, use your editor of choice to create a file called `weather.js` with the following content: var request = require("request");

 ```javascript